 Teams should be prepared to help raise funds to cover expenses for any later rounds in the competition.

 Participation in the State Tournament can cost $150-$400 per team member for lodging, food, and to offset any transportation costs to move your project there and back.
-It depends how many nights you stay in one of the tournament hotels.
+It depends how many nights you stay in one of the tournament hotels and where the event occurs.

-Should a team advance to World Finals, be prepared for a cost of about $1,200 for each student and for each parent/coach.
-These costs include approximately $600 in four days of college dorm lodging, cafeteria meals, and tournament fees, as well as transportation to Michigan, rental vehicles, and the shipping of possibly large project components.
+Should a team advance to World Finals, be prepared for a cost of about $1,000-$1,200 for each student and for each parent/coach.
+These costs include approximately $600 in four days of college dorm lodging, cafeteria meals, and tournament fees, as well as transportation to Michigan or Iowa, rental vehicles, and the shipping of possibly large project components.

 Last year, funds were raised to reduce the cost to $300 per participant at World Finals, through the generosity of our community.
 (Thank you!)